juristr/juristr.github.com/_posts/2018-11-29-better-route-guard-redirects.md

 ---
 layout: post_new
-title: "Better Redirects in Angular Route Guards"
+title: "New in Angular 7.1: Better Redirects in Angular Route Guards"
 lead: "Learn how to properly redirect in an Angular route guard"
 postimg: "/blog/assets/imgs/better-route-guards/route-guard-sketch.png"
 tags: [ "Angular"]